u4507075/snomed_icd10_mapping/README.md

 ## Duration
 1 month (February 2020)

 ## Introduction
 ### Problem statement
+Icd-10 stands for International Statistical Classification of Diseases and Related Health Problems which is a medical classification documented by World Health Organization (WHO).
+The list contains an international identification numbers for diagnosis, signs and symptoms, abnormla finding, procedures, etc. Physicians have to document ICD-10 numbers and its terms in discharge summary note when patients are discharged from hospital.
+Documenting icd-10 is a repetitive task and time-consuming for physicians.
+As a result, having an algorithm that could automatically match physician's terms into icd-10 terms, would save their time resuorces and focus as well as avoiding documentation errors from human.
 ### Prior work
+-SNOMED
 ## Objective
-1. to match string presenting in clinical document with SNOMED-CT to map ICD-10.
+To match string presenting in clinical document with SNOMED-CT to map ICD-10.

 ## Aim
-1. Be able to 50% correctly map ICD-10.
+Be able to 50% correctly map ICD-10.

 ## Materials and methods

 ### Target group

 ### Dataset